A Romantic Beach Vacation in St. Augustine

-After all that walking, we decided to treat ourselves to a snack from one of St. Augustine’s famous bakeries.
-As we strolled down St. George Street, the heady aroma of baking pastries hit us before we even reached the Bunnery Bakery & Cafe, where we sampled sinfully sweet sticky buns with our cappuccinos.
+After all that walking, we decided to treat ourselves to a snack from one of St. Augustine’s craft donut bakeries.
+As we strolled down St. King Street, the heady aroma of baking pastries hit us before we even reached The Donut Experiment, where we sampled our made-to-order donuts with our cappuccinos.

 Back at Our Beach House, we took one last walk along "our" beach, which had the softest, whitest sand of any we’d visited.
 After that, we lit another fire and relaxed, savoring the last night of our beach vacation.